kianryan/kianryan.github.io/_posts/2012-09-11-rss-feed-of-british-fencing-news.md

 categories:
   - Fencing
 ---
-Since British Fencing still appear to not have an RSS feed for their news section, I&#8217;ve created one using Feed43:
+Since British Fencing still appear to not have an RSS feed for their news section, I’ve created one using Feed43:

 http://feed43.com/7674316446057871.xml